Dover House: Government use

 The Agar-Ellis heirs owned Dover House from 1830 to 1885, when it became the Scottish Office, the UK government department responsible for Scottish affairs.

 Although mostly used for the Scottish Office, this building was used by the Colonial Office for several years from 1941 onwards.
 In 1946 the Glasgow Herald speculated that "It will not be many years before the building will be put to demolition and new Government offices raised on the site."
 It was still in use by the Colonial Office when Zionist terrorists planted a bomb there in April 1947.

 When Scotland acquired a devolved parliament, the responsibilities of the Scottish Office were reduced and, in 1999, was renamed the Scotland Office with Dover House remaining as its chief London building.
-The Scotland Office also has a Scottish headquarters, on Melville Crescent in Edinburgh's New Town.
+The Scotland Office also has a Scottish headquarters, at Queen Elizabeth House in Edinburgh.

 The Independent Commission for Aid Impact is also based at Dover House.